dishighschool/DHS_MemberProfile/README.md

-# Project Title: dhs-personPage
+# Project Title: dhs-personPage 3.0

 ## Description
-dhs-personPage is a Flask web application designed to manage user profiles and provide a user-friendly interface for interaction.
-This project serves as a foundation for building more complex applications and includes essential features such as user management, error handling, and a responsive design.
+dhs-personPage 3.0 is a comprehensive Flask web application for DisHighSchool member management.
+It features Discord OAuth authentication, member profile management, tag system, testimonials, and **Discord Bot integration** for automatic tag assignment based on Discord roles.
+This system provides both a public-facing member showcase and a powerful admin backend.

 ## Project Structure
 ```